alexklibisz/elastik-nearest-neighbors/README.md

 #### Recall

 Recall is defined as the proportion of true nearest neighbors returned for a search and can be evaluated at various values of `k2`.
+For example, if you know your application needs to retrieve the top ten most similar items, you should evaluate recall at `k2 = 10`.

 Similar to speed, recall depends on the LSH configuration.
 Increasing `k1` is typically the easiest way to increase recall, but the number of tables and